Queensland Infectious Diseases Advanced Training Network

 Interview, selection and offer dates

-Interview date: Thursday, 16 August 2017.
+Interview date: Tuesday, the 28th of August 2018.
 This will take place shortly after the examination results are available.

 Location: The Royal Brisbane and Women’s Hospital Brisbane